Mandatory Minimums Will Not Solve Chicago’s Epidemic of Gun Violence

 As Illinois’ only non-partisan prison watchdog, the John Howard Association (JHA) believes that the state needs to do everything in its power to use evidence-driven laws, policies, and practices to address Chicago’s epidemic of gun violence.
 This must include the appropriate use of the state’s prison system, particularly for the serious offense of illegal gun possession.
 However, as we debate how we should use prison, we should do so with a clear understanding that the deeper we send a person into the justice system, the more we trade the possibility of the long-term benefit of rehabilitation for the short-term effect of incapacitation.
 This is an important fact about prisons, which is often lost when it comes to making criminal justice law and policy.
 There is nothing magical about a prison cell.
 It can restrain a person who poses a violent risk to public safety, but it is extremely expensive and difficult to try to make it do anything else.
 As the vast majority of people who go to prison eventually return to our communities, we need to answer the following question as we consider creating longer criminal sentences for any offense, including illegal gun possession: Is this the most effective use of our limited resources to get us the results that we all want, which are safer communities?

 With the support of Chicago’s Mayor Rahm Emanuel, HB2265 was recently introduced in the Illinois General Assembly with the goal of imposing a mandatory three-year minimum prison sentence for people convicted of illegal use of a weapon, which in the Illinois Criminal Code is called Unlawful Use of a Weapon (UUW).
-This proposal would radically change current law, which allows judges to use their discretion both to sentence these offenders to state prison for several years, but also, if they deem it to be appropriate, to employ cost-effective alternatives to incarceration.
+This proposal would radically change current law, which allows judges to use their discretion both to sentence these offenders to state prison for several years, but also, if they deem it to be appropriate, to employ cost-effective alternatives to incarceration, like Cook County’s Correctional Boot Camp Program, which is a national model that is proven to be far more effective at reducing recidivism than jail or prison.

 As JHA’s executive director argued in a recent op-ed in the Chicago Tribune, we are strongly opposed to Emanuel’s proposal because we believe not only that it will fail to decrease gun violence and create safer communities, but also that it will have profound unintended negative consequences.
 Based on the most complete fiscal analysis available of HB2265, which was conducted by the bipartisan Illinois Sentencing and Policy Advisory Council (SPAC), it is clear that this bill will cost Illinois taxpayers hundreds of millions of dollars, which means fewer resources that could be used on things that are proven to prevent crime.
 For instance, Mayor Emanuel is reportedly planning to cut 10 percent of Chicago Police Department’s budget.
 There is no question that the hundreds of millions of dollar that it will take to expand Illinois’ prison population under HB2265 would be far better spent on hiring more police officers to patrol the streets of Chicago.
 In a 2013 New York Times story, which summarized research that shows how “Prison Population Can Shrink When Police Crowd the Streets,” reporters noted that Jens Ludwig, the Director of the University of Chicago Crime Lab, and Philip J. Cook, a Duke University economist, have shown that “money diverted from prison to policing would buy at least four times as much reduction in crime.
 They suggest shrinking the prison population by a quarter and using the savings to hire another 100,000 police officers.”
 HB2265 will not only rob us of resources that could be put to much more effective use to control crime.
 Based on an overwhelming consensus of nearly every credible non-partisan policy group that has ever examined the effect of mandatory minimums, including the National Academy of Sciences, it is also clear that HB2265 will not deter people from committing crimes.